Zomoi/Rico-B-jorkIT2104_ACPactivities/Rico-B-jorkIT2104_ACPactivities/Laboratory Activities/README.md

       <li>🎯 <b>Learning Objective:</b> Understand ASCII values and how to compare characters programmatically.</li>
       <li>
         🌟 <b>Instructions for Reviewers:</b>
-        Have fun experimenting!
         Type two characters (letters, digits, or even symbols).
 Before pressing enter, guess which character has the higher ASCII value.
 Does the program confirm your guess?
 Try mixing lowercase and uppercase letters to see what happens.
       </li>
     </ul>
   </li>